 To increase proper utilization of EID services, improvement of caregiver knowledge of EID is needed, particularly on the importance of EID, frequency and schedule of visits in order to achieve the intended outcome of zero new HIV infections and improved quality of life for HEIs.

-District specific interventions for EID service delivery should be implemented.
+District-specific interventions for EID service delivery should be implemented.

-Integration of both facility and community-based interventions should be employed to increase awareness of availability and utilization of EID services.
+Integration of both facility and community-based interventions should be employed to increase awareness of the availability and utilization of EID services.

 Data Access